shivamsde/Spam-Detection-NLP/README.md

 ---

 ## 🌐 Applications
+  While trained on SMS data, the system's architecture and modeling approach can be adapted for:

 - 📲 **Messaging Apps**: Automatically filter spam messages in SMS, email, or chat platforms.
 - 🛡️ **Email Clients**: Detect phishing or scam attempts and protect users from fraud.